kuzzleio/kourou/README.md

 DESCRIPTION
   Exports users

-  Users credentials are NOT exported but only users content and profiles.
+  Users credentials are NOT exported.
+Only users' content and profiles are.

   See https://docs.kuzzle.io/core/2/guides/essentials/export-import-data.
 ```